N0N4M3pl/light-speed-calc/doc/theoretical-explanation-of-how-tomeasure-the-speed-of-light-in-one-way.md

 ### Timeline

+2022-02-06 - Document and web-applicaation are released in public
 2022-02-05 - Document added: "Theoretical explanation of how to measure the speed of light in one way"
 2022-02-04 - Web aplication : finished
 2022-01-11 - Web aplication: git init and first commit